Tapston/react-native-styles/README.md

   minimalFactor: 1, // default 1
 });

 // designWidth - The width of your design.
-Default is 414 (iPhone 12 Pro Max).
+Default value is 414 (iPhone 12 Pro Max).
 // designHeight - The height of your design.
-Default is 896 (iPhone 12 Pro Max).
+Default value is 896 (iPhone 12 Pro Max).
 // minimalFactor - Factor is the value all numeric styles are multiplied by.
 Default minimal factor is 1.
 ```
 - Create your style